Elayne Smith, LMFT and Founder

 I work with individuals, couples and families to create change where they are experiencing the same old fights over and over, or are having difficulty feeling close and connected.

-Clients I work with: Individuals, couples, and adolescent families.
+Clients I work with: Individuals, couples, adult families, and LGBTQ adults and couples.

 To read more about Courtney, click here